affluent-bilby-classifieds/fruty_ra-cb-menu/README.md

 Please note: Although I am a seasoned tech guy I am quite a novice as a developer.
 If you experience issues with this project please try the original at: https://github.com/francoisruty/fruty_react-admin
+In fact, there is currently an issue with the docker-compose.yml file for this here fork so it won't build.
+I plan to fix this soon.

 I have tried to automate the building of the docker containers by adding .sh scripts and hooks to the docker-compose.yml file.